Choose Happy - Part 2

 Mom: Bring the vacuum cleaner and start vacuuming the living room then!

 When kids are bored, it’s typically because they are missing good passive hobbies.
-Their ability to be by themselves reading, playing Legos, or any type of creative play is just not there.
+Their ability to be by themselves reading, playing Legos or any type of creative play is just not there.
 But, in all fairness, if the parent does not model this behavior how can we expect them to do it.
-This type of hobby can be a little tough to achieve when you have a lot of people around you demanding your attention; therefore, it’s good to set some private time if the day for it.
+This type of hobby can be a little tough to achieve when you have a lot of people around you demanding your attention; therefore, it’s good to set some private time if the day is for it.
 If everything fails, lock yourself in the bathroom and knock one or two chapters out.

 What do you mean by useless hobby?
 Exactly what it is, something that is completely unproductive and useless.
-Yes, I am talking about video games, Netflix, movies, TV series and all those things that adults get mad about!
+Yes, I am talking about video games, Netflix, movies, TV series, and all those things that adults get mad about!
 Are you saying that is good for my kids to be in front of a TV??
 Yes!
 It is okay for us to take some time to relax and watch a TV series or play a video game.

 Now that we know what are the categories of hobbies, what do we do with them?

 The key to a successful lifestyle with meaningful activities is being able to dedicate the time for all of them aside from our responsibilities.
 This means that if you read for work, you don’t count this as your passive hobby.
 If your work involves designing stuff on the computer, you wouldn’t count this as your productive hobby.
 If your work involves watching TV series, then please leave a comment below and tell me where to apply!
-The main comment I get this when I talk to people about it is “I don’t have time for this”.
-This is a true statement for many people establishing a new lifestyle, and the reason is that our life does not have the time designated for it but doesn’t mean that you cannot assign some time for these activities.
+The main comment I get when I talk to people about it is “I don’t have time for this”.
+This is a true statement for many people establishing a new lifestyle, and the reason is that our life does not have the time designated for it but that doesn’t mean that you cannot assign some time for these activities.
 For example, if you’re starting to work out, you may need to change some priorities in your life.
 If you decide to go to the gym early before work, then you may not have time for that evening beer with your friends the night before or that next episode on Netflix of the TV series you’re watching.
 We ultimately have to make time for them.

 Remember that a lifestyle is not inherited, it is developed.